AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 ## APPROACH - PROJECT PLANNING AND AIMS GRID

 1. Purpose: What?
 Why?
 What do we want to achieve?

- To unlock sales insights that were not visible before to sales team for decision support & automate them to reduce manual time spent in data gathering.
+ To unlock sales insights that were not visible before to the sales team for decision support & automate them to reduce manual time spent in data gathering.

  •	Sales Director